top of page

 What can I use the money for?

-Your grant money can be used for any costs incurred in producing the story, including the costs of your time.
+Your grant money can be used for any costs incurred in producing the story, including the costs of your time and labor.
 This is true for both freelancers and staff reporters.
-You can also use the money for other reporting expenses, such as travel or purchasing data sources.
+You can also use the money for other reporting expenses, such as travel, API usage, or purchasing data sources.

 Do you expect publications to contribute to reporting costs?